About Us

 Roger Berlind retired in 2022 after working for 25 years in the software industry.
 He has lived next to the Mount Holly Preserve that entire time.
 He and his wife, Carol, walk their dog, Amir, there or in other nearby preserves every single day.
 He has been an active volunteer on our Remove and Restore project since it began in 2021 and is a strong supporter of environmental groups and local arts organizations.
 He enjoys reading (especially physics, history, and science fiction), listening to music, watching wild animals, and traveling.

 Paul Collura has always had a strong commitment to public service.
 While his professional efforts are in the health care community, personally he enjoys volunteering through nature-based activities.
 He can frequently be found on various trails in the Mt.
-Holly Preserve, of which he is the Chief Steward, when he is not off planning his next adventure to a national park (he’s been to 40+ different ones).
+Holly Preserve when he is not off planning his next adventure to a national park (he’s been to 40+ different ones).
 A strong advocate of ecological causes, Paul also devotes time to other environmental organizations in the state.

 Catherine Downs has been fascinated with animals and nature all her life.
 Growing up in Yorkshire, England, she and her friends would disappear across the fields and into the woods with dogs, horses and siblings in tow.
 Moving to Katonah with her young family 20 years ago re-awakened Cath to the wonders of nature.
 She felt living in Lewisboro gave her children the sense of freedom that she had experienced.
 A Reiki Master Healer, Cath was called to offer guided Nature Meditations for LLT during the pandemic, and was overwhelmed by the response.
 Her guidance helped dispel the feelings of isolation and fear we were all experiencing.
+She has become certified as a Forest Therapy Guide with ANFT.
 Her goal is to help us grow our programs to encourage more people to enjoy and treasure our open spaces and rich history.

 Bobbe Stultz has been active in open space preservation and environmental education for the past thirty years.
 She was on the team that led the initiative to preserve Old Field Preserve and Leon Levy Preserve, as well as the successful Open Space Referendum campaign in 2000.
 She is a founder of the Lewisboro Land Trust, co-founder of Lewisboro Horseman’s Association, and a past board member of the Lewisboro Conservation Advisory Council.
 Bobbe has a degree in Marketing, and a BFA from the School of Visual Arts, NYC.
 She is in charge of communications and marketing for the Lewisboro Land Trust, as well as volunteer outreach.

-Susan Henry, Board Member Emeritus, is a lifelong resident of Waccabuc, and co-founder of Westchester Land Trust and the first director of Lewisboro Land Trust.
+Susan Henry is a lifelong resident of Waccabuc, and co-founder of Westchester Land Trust and the first director of Lewisboro Land Trust.
 A strong proponent of conservation, she was instrumental in the preservation of Old Field Preserve.

 Staff:

-David Havens, Land Steward: We are delighted to have hired David Havens on a part-time basis to oversee our Remove & Restore Project and serve as general Land Steward for LLT.
+David Havens, Land Steward: David helps oversee our Remove & Restore Project and serves as general Land Steward for LLT.
 Dave is a retired science teacher and has recently been working for the Norwalk Watershed Association on removing invasives and planting natives.
 He is a perfect fit for our Remove & Restore initiative which is focused on removing barberry and other invasives, and adding back hundreds of native plants.

 Lisa Alexander, CPA: Lisa keeps us on the straight and narrow when it comes to finances and financial records.
 She pays our bills for us and keeps an eye out to make sure we are compliant with all regulations related to non-profits.